Pennsylvania Texting & Driving Accidents

 Although looking down at your phone while driving may just take a second, a second all it takes for a serious car accident to occur.
 All distractions endanger the safety of the driver, passengers, and bystanders.
 Although there are a variety of distractions that can take place while driving, texting is one of the most dangerous.
-If you or a loved one have suffered injuries because another driver was texting and driving, it is vital to contact our Pennsylvania car accident attorneys as soon as possible at (888) 498-3023.
+If you or a loved one have suffered injuries because another driver was texting and driving, it is vital to contact our Pennsylvania car accident attorneys at (888) 498-3023.

 The Dangers of Texting & Driving in Pennsylvania